 This is usually the number one concern for anyone who has ever entered a discussion about vaping and smoking.
 Here are some of the most common arguments.

-- The difference in inhaling — Scientists finding vaping safer than smoking also stress the characteristic holding of the breath during smoking marijuana.
+- The difference in inhaling — scientists finding vaping safer than smoking also stress the characteristic holding of the breath during smoking marijuana.
 This is very damaging and can lead to lung disease.

-- Suspicious chemicals — Tar may still be present even in vaping, too.
+- Suspicious chemicals — tar may still be present even in vaping, too.
 Moreover, do you really know every single ingredient that goes into your vape cartridge?
 Cancerogenic chemicals may be found in vaping liquids as well.
-Some e-cigarettes contain high levels of formaldehyde, acetaldehyde, acrolein, and even VOCs.
+Some E-cigarettes contain high levels of formaldehyde, acetaldehyde, acrolein, and even VOCs.
 The recent vaping deaths and an epidemic of vaping and smoking respiratory conditions seem to be chemical-related rather than bacterial.
 Remember, no vaping product is FDA-approved.

-- Dangerous materials — Not all vaporizers are created equal.
+- Dangerous materials — not all vaporizers are created equal.
 Unless you’ve bought it from a reliable manufacturer, the cheap version may be heating up plastic and glue along with cannabis.
 This way, toxins will enter your lungs.
 Ceramic, stainless steel, and quartz are the materials recommended for the best vape.

 For example, cancer expert Dr. Diana Martins-Welch has no qualms about prescribing medical marijuana to her patients.
-Nevertheless, considering the latest vaping lung disease outbreak, she is strongly advising her patients to start smoking cannabis instead of vaping it.
+Nevertheless, considering the latest vaping lung disease outbreak, she strongly advises her patients to start smoking cannabis (perhaps even with helpful guides on smoking marijuana).

 In contrast, the multitude of vaporizers has lots of components that require special treatment.
 Batteries must be separated, and not all products have the label “recyclable” on them.
 Is vaping safer than smoking regarding our planet?
 Definitely, no!

 What does it take to make a joint?
 A piece of paper, some weed, and a little skill in rolling it up.
 And, that’s it!
 You don’t need anything else but that.
 Oh, and of course, a lighter or a match to spark it.

 In contrast, vaping has quite a to-do list if you wish to vape as soon and often as possible.

-- Cleaning — When you’re done with a joint, you’re free to go (or stay and just enjoy the high).
+- Cleaning — when you’re done with a joint, you’re free to go (or stay and just enjoy the high).
 A vape pen, on the other hand, will have to be cleaned after several sessions if you are to repeat the indulgence.
 In short, vaping is not for lazybones.

-- Grinding — Is vaping better than smoking weed?
+- Grinding — is vaping better than smoking weed?
 Hardly.
 To make a joint, you just put some weed on the paper.
-To start vaping, you have to grind it well, or add a solution, or use a concentrate such as hash oil, which again should be dissolved in the exact ratio, and so on…Bored yet?
+To start vaping, you have to grind it well, add a solution, or use a concentrate such as hash oil, which again should be dissolved in the exact ratio, and so on…Bored yet?

-- Chances of breaking down — Can a joint be out of order?
+- Chances of breaking down — can a joint be out of order?
 Of course not.
 A vape pen, however, can even blow right into your face.

 For all these reasons, if you still opt for vaping, do your homework and find the best vaporizer for yourself.
 All of these vaping factors can vary quite a bit across different brands.